Experts in Excellence

 Located steps from the Pacific Ocean on Vancouver Island, Victoria, the capital of the Canadian province of British Columbia, is making waves in the oceans sector.
 The province is home to over 1,000 companies specializing in ocean and marine industries, with 70% of these on Vancouver Island itself.
 This means that events in this sector have easy access to thought leaders for conferences.
 For example, the Institute of Ocean Sciences — one of Canada's largest marine research centers — employs more than 250 scientists and technicians who can potentially be used to enhance speaker programs for events.

 Ocean-oriented activities — including ocean recreation, ocean transport and seafood — make up about 8 percent of the provincial economy.

-The University of Victoria is renowned for its Earth and Ocean Sciences program and for Ocean Networks Canada, a global leader in ocean science research and technology.
+The University of Victoria is renowned for its Earth and Ocean Sciences program and for Ocean Networks Canada (ONC), a global leader in ocean science research and technology.
 ONC's cabled observatories (platforms on the seabed that monitor Canada's east and west coasts and the Arctic, providing the data to the surface via cables), supply vital data about marine environments.
 ONC's Innovation Centre also created the Underwater Listening Station, which can monitor sounds produced by ships, whales or fish.

-Major business players operating in Victoria include Babcock, a global marine, aviation, nuclear and land systems company; MarineLabs, which provides data-as-a-service marine condition information from fleets of compact, cloud-connected buoys; Open Ocean Robotics, which produces sensor- and camera-equipped energy-harvesting autonomous boats equipped with cameras and sensors that instantly relay oceanic observations; and Rockland Scientific, an oceans tech company dedicated to the measurement of turbulence in marine environments.
+Major business players operating in Victoria include Cascadia Seaweed, one of the largest providers of ocean cultivated seaweed; MarineLabs, which provides data-as-a-service marine condition information from fleets of compact, cloud-connected buoys; Open Ocean Robotics, which produces energy-harvesting autonomous boats equipped with cameras and sensors that instantly relay oceanic observations; and Rockland Scientific, an oceans tech company dedicated to the measurement of turbulence in marine environments.
 Their systems are used world-wide in a variety of disciplines, ranging from climate research to coastal management and fisheries research.